alex-l-clark/bucket/README.md

-# bucket is the app for knowing where you want to go
+# bucket is the app for knowing where you want to go - vibe coded